blocklessnetwork/cli/README.md

 # Blockless CLI
-The BLS CLI is a powerful tool for interacting with the Blockless network directly from the command line.
-With it, you can easily connect to the network, manage your identities, and build, test, and manage your deployments and projects.
+The Blockless CLI is a command line tool that makes it easy to interact with the Blockless Network and build and manage your applications.
+With the Blockless CLI, you can connect to the network via your on-chain identity, construct a local worker environment with one click, and build, test, deploy, and monitor your projects in real time.

-## Installation
+# Installation
 With `curl`:

 ```sh